As an Amazon Associate, I earn from qualifying purchases.

 Instructions

-- Depending on the size of your tortillas/air fryer, either place a mixture of cheese on half the tortilla or the entire tortilla.2 flour tortillas, 1/3 cup shredded cheddar cheese, 1/4 cup shredded mozzarella cheese
+- Depending on the size of your tortillas/air fryer basket, either place a mixture of cheese on half the tortilla or the entire tortilla.2 tortillas, 1/3 cup shredded cheddar cheese, 1/4 cup shredded mozzarella cheese

-- Sprinkle with half the chicken.1/2 cup cooked shredded chicken
+- Top the cheese with half of the chicken.1/2 cup cooked shredded chicken

-- Depending on the size of your tortillas/air fryer, either place another tortilla on top, or fold the tortilla in half.
+- Depending on the size of your tortillas/air fryer basket, either place another tortilla on top, or fold the tortilla in half.

 - Flip and cook for another 1-2 minutes if needed.